Maloric/CodeMirror-AdvancedDialog/README.md

     npm install --save codemirror-advancedsearch

 If you want to install manually, however, you will need to include both `advanced-dialog.js` and `dialog.css` in your page.

+## Changes

+### v1.1.0 - 2017-04-12

+The `onInput`, `onKeyDown` and `onKeyUp` behaviours for input boxes now match the signature of the callback, in that they each are passed two parameters: an array of the inputs in the dialog, and the DOM event that triggered the function call.